libsdl-org/libtiff/doc/specification/coverage-bigtiff.rst

 geospatial field, but also concerns large format scanners, medical imaging and other fields.

 The LibTiff BigTIFF support was made possible by four sponsors funding the project.
-The programming work was primarily done by Joris Van Damme (AWare Systems).
+The programming work was primarily done by Joris Van Damme (AWare Systems) from 2004 to 2008.

 The sponsors for the BigTIFF support work in LibTIFF, in alphabetical order: